Fick's laws of diffusion: Semiconductor fabrication applications

-CVD method of fabricate semiconductor
+CVD method of semiconductor fabrication

 The wafer is a kind of semiconductor whose silicon substrate is coated with a layer of CVD-created polymer chain and films.
 This film contains n-type and p-type dopants and takes responsibility for dopant conductions.
 The principle of CVD relies on the gas phase and gas-solid chemical reaction to create thin films.

 The viscous flow regime of CVD is driven by a pressure gradient.
 CVD also includes a diffusion component distinct from the surface diffusion of adatoms.
 In CVD, reactants and products must also diffuse through a boundary layer of stagnant gas that exists next to the substrate.
 The total number of steps required for CVD film growth are gas phase diffusion of reactants through the boundary layer, adsorption and surface diffusion of adatoms, reactions on the substrate, and gas phase diffusion of products away through the boundary layer.

 The velocity profile for gas flow is: